MapLesotho/Team-Semonkong/rusty-guide.md

         (select ST_SetSRID(the_geom, 900913) from semo_area1
         where semo_area1.id = 1)
     )
-    AND (building IS NOT NULL OR  landuse IS NOT NULL) )
+    AND (building IS NOT NULL OR  landuse IS NOT NULL OR aeroway IS NOT NULL) )

 -- get the line cut out
 drop table semo_lines;
 create table semo_lines as (
-    select osm_id, highway, bridge, waterway, way
-    from planet_osm_line as ol
+    select osm_id, highway, bridge, waterway, aeroway, way from planet_osm_line as ol
     where ST_Intersects(
         ol.way,
         (select ST_SetSRID(the_geom, 900913) from semo_area1
         where semo_area1.id = 1)
     )
-    AND (highway IS NOT NULL OR waterway IS NOT NULL) )
+    AND (highway IS NOT NULL OR waterway IS NOT NULL OR aeroway IS NOT NULL) )
 ```